Tsum Valley Trek

 Day 18: Tatopani - Sotikhola (720m)

-Today, we traverse terraced fields and encounter tropical waterfalls flowing from towering cliffs, and rivers rushing through steep gorges.
+Today, we traverse terraced fields and encounter tropical waterfalls flowing from towering cliffs and rivers rushing through steep gorges.
 We will set up camp at Soti Khola, a Gurung village, marking the end of our trekking journey.
 Celebrate this final day with your trekking crew.

 Day 19: Drive back to Kathmandu